nlpersECJTU/NLP-Projects-For-Beginner/README.md

    beam_size = 4                              |    39.60       |    38.63
    beam_size = 5                              |    39.60       |    38.23
    beam_size = 6                              |    -           |    -

+   It seems that the larger 'beam size' is also helpful.